2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### Configure a provider

-Create configuration for a provider by issuing below request.
-You have to provide the name of provider and and the type of the provider which for MFA is always `"multi_factor"`. `"settings"` contains the configs necessary for this provider.

-See [Kazoo Auth multi-factor documentation](../../../core/kazoo_auth/doc/multi_factor.md) to find out required configuration for each provider.
+Creates configuration for a MFA provider.
+Provider type is `"multi_factor"`.
+Provider configs should be in `"settings"`.
+See [Kazoo Auth Multi-Factor](../../../core/kazoo_auth/doc/multi_factor.md) to find out required configuration for each provider.

 > PUT /v2/accounts/{ACCOUNT_ID}/multi_factor